ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 Prism controls for polyhedral mesh using the Lucid module
 ---------------------------------------------------------

-This example shows how to generate the preceding poly prims method using the Lucid module:
+This example shows how to generate the preceding poly prism method using the Lucid module:

 .. code:: python